aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/evpn-settings.md

 === "YAML"

     ```yaml
-    # This will be removed in AVD version 6.0.0.
     evpn_ebgp_gateway_inter_domain: <bool>

     # Default of 15, considering a large value to avoid BGP reachability issues in very complex DCI networks.